nicksergeant/billmonster/README.md

     python aessuccess.org.py nick

-The script checks the password backend for a password stored with the name "aessuccess.org" and a username of "nick" and begins the login process.
+The script checks the password backend for a password stored with the name `aessuccess.org` and a username of `nick` and begins the login process.

+AES requires security questions if you're logging in on a computer that isn't recognized.
+The Bill Monster has built-in support for these.
+When you're running the script, you'll see the security questions come on screen, and you'll need to add those to your keychain.
+A sample keychain entry for an AES security question:

+    Name: aessuccess.org
+    Kind: application password
+    Account: nick *What is your mother's middle name?
+    Where: aessuccess.org
+    Password: Emmy Lou

+...where `nick` is your username, and `Emmy Lou` is your mother's middle name.

 If it is able to login successfully, it prints the following to stdout: